 USDA Revised Guidance on Date Labeling

 On December 14, 2016, the U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS) updated its guidance on food product labeling, which now encourages food manufacturers and retailers to use a “Best if Used By” date on their products.
+In May 2019, FDA released a letter similarly encouraging the food industry to use the phrase "Best if Used By" on food products to indicate quality.
 According to a national survey, “best if used by” is the phrase most easily understood by consumers as an indicator of quality.
 Since federal regulations do not require date labeling or set standardized language (except in the case of infant formula), it is up to the manufacturer’s discretion to determine which phrases to use, such as “sell by” or “use by.”
 Although these dates are an indicator of quality rather than food safety, perfectly healthy, wholesome food often ends up in the garbage due to consumer confusion.
 By adopting clear, consistent language that makes sense to consumers, there is great potential to reduce consumer confusion regarding date labels.

 U.S. Food Waste Policy Tool

 Use this tool to research current food waste policy at the federal and state levels and to discover best practices and recommendations for policy improvements that will support more food waste prevention, recovery, and recycling.Learn More >